About

 When teams repeat the same failure, it’s rarely a people problem.
 It’s usually an undefined workflow, missing guardrails, or a measurement gap.

-Proof trail (quick links)
+Proof trail

 A few public references you can open and judge in context.